 Pre-trip: ETIAS, eSIM, money, transit

 - Visa / ETIAS: Most visa-exempt nationalities (US, UK, Canada, Australia, Japan, Korea) get 90 days in 180 across Schengen.
 From late 2026, ETIAS (~7 EUR, valid 5 years) becomes mandatory pre-registration.
 Apply at least 72 hours before flying.
-Check travel-europe.europa.eu for the exact start date close to departure.
+Check travel-europe.europa.eu for the exact start date.

 - eSIM: A 5GB / 7-day plan runs $10-15 (Airalo, Holafly).
 Excellent LTE everywhere — Paris, Versailles, even inside the Louvre.
 Carrier roaming is typically 5x more expensive.

-- Money: Withdraw euros from any ATM with your home card (~3 EUR fee).
+- Money: Withdraw euros from any ATM with your home card (~3 EUR fee per withdrawal).
 The euro hovers around 1.05-1.10 USD in 2026.
 Carry 100 EUR cash for cafes and small shops that may not take cards.

-- Navigo Weekly: At 30 EUR (plus 5 EUR card fee), the Navigo Hebdo is unlimited metro, RER (zones 1-5), bus, and tram from Monday to Sunday — and crucially, it covers Versailles (RER C) and Disneyland (RER A).
-For a 6-day Paris trip this is the best transit play.
-Alternatives: a 10-ride carnet (11.65 EUR) for very light usage.
+- Navigo Weekly: At 30 EUR (plus 5 EUR card fee), the Navigo Hebdo covers unlimited metro, RER (zones 1-5), bus, and tram from Monday to Sunday — including Versailles (RER C) and Disneyland (RER A).
+Contactless credit card tap-to-pay is also accepted on Paris transit since 2026 (daily cap of ~6.40 EUR).

-- Paris Museum Pass: The 4-day pass at 78 EUR is essential if you're visiting 3+ sites.
-Louvre (32) + Orsay (16) + Versailles (21) + Arc de Triomphe (13) alone hit 82 EUR.
-The pass also lets you skip ticket lines at most sites.
-Buy in advance from the official site.
+- Paris Museum Pass: The 4-day pass at 105 EUR (2026 price) is essential if you're visiting 3+ sites.
+Louvre (32) + Orsay (16) + Arc de Triomphe (13) alone hit 61 EUR; add Versailles and the pass pays for itself.
+Also lets you skip ticket queues.
+Buy in advance from the official parismuseumpass.fr site.

 The full plan at a glance